undergrad-partner-school

 Student Organizations

-Those who like music can join the University of Maryland, Baltimore County band or chorus.
-For students with a talent for acting, there is a drama club.
-For students interested in media and communication, University of Maryland, Baltimore County publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the University of Maryland, Baltimore County band or chorus.
+If you're interested in acting, you have the option to join a drama club.
+You have a talent for media and communication?
+University of Maryland, Baltimore County publishes its own newspaper and has its own radio station.

 Student Services

-At University of Maryland, Baltimore County, there are many amenities that make life on campus comfortable and safe.
+At University of Maryland, Baltimore County, there are many amenities required for a pleasant and safe life on campus.

-24/7 emergency phone and alarm devices are available.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
 There is a security patrol that operates around the clock.
-The transport/escort service operates during late hours.
+Theer is a nighttime transportation/escort service.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Maryland, Baltimore County.

-All in all, campus life at University of Maryland, Baltimore County is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at University of Maryland, Baltimore County is rich and vibrant and provides everything most students need.

 Career Services